zopefoundation/grok/doc/tutorial.rst

 One of the things grokproject created was a ``setup.py`` file.
 This file contains information about your project.
 This information is used by Python distutils and setuptools.
-You can use the ``setup.py`` file to upload your project to the Python Cheeseshop.
-We will discuss this in more detail later in this tutorial.
-(XXX)
+You can use the ``setup.py`` file to upload your project to the Python Package Index (PyPI).

 We have already seen the ``bin`` directory.
 It contains the startup script for the Zope instance (``bin/paster``) as well as the